 Tombstones, partly covered by snow, in a Jewish cemetery in Copenhagen, Denmark. – Many other pictures, depicting tombstones, are presented on the page Culture: Graves.
 (Photo copyright © by Kaj Halberg)

 Rime-covered fence, Jutland, Denmark.
 (Photo copyright © by Kaj Halberg)

-The snow bunting (Calcarius nivalis) is aptly named, as it breeds in the High Arctic, spending the winter in snowy fields and coastal meadows further south.
+The snow bunting (Plectrophenax nivalis) is aptly named, as it breeds in the High Arctic, spending the winter in snowy fields and coastal meadows further south.
 Its plumage is also predominantly snow-white.
 This species has a northern circumpolar distribution, with isolated populations in northern Scotland, the Faroe Islands, Iceland, and Cape Breton, Nova Scotia.
 A close relative, McKay’s bunting (P. hyperboreus), has even more white in the plumage.
 It is restricted to two small islands in the Bering Sea.

 Previously, snow buntings were placed in the bunting family (Emberizidae), but recent DNA research has concluded that they, together with the longspurs, form a separate family, Calcariidae.

 Male snow bunting, taking off from a rusty pipe, Chukotka, Siberia.
 (Photo copyright © by Kaj Halberg)

 Withered inflorescences of beauty bush, covered in rime, Funen, Denmark.
 A gust of wind blows off some of the rime.
 (Photo copyright © by Kaj Halberg)

 Tibetan snowcock is rather common in drier areas of the higher parts of the Himalaya.
 These birds are feeding near Tughla, Sagarmatha National Park, Khumbu, eastern Nepal.
 (Photo copyright © by Kaj Halberg)

 Pack ice, which has been pushed ashore, eastern Jutland, Denmark.
 (Photo copyright © by Kaj Halberg)